scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 Stan is a powerful tool which “mitigates the challenges of programming and tuning” HMC to do statistical inference.
 Stan is a compiled language written in C++.
 It includes various useful tools and integrations which make the researcher's life easier.
-It can be accessed from different languages via interfaces;
+It can be accessed from different languages via interfaces.
-the Python interface is called PyStan.
+This case study was created with the Python interface, called Pystan.
-RStan, the R interface, is the most developed.
+Note that, at the time of writing, the most developed interfaced is the R one, called RStan.
 Although the underlying algorithm and speed is the same throughout the different interfaces, differences in user experience can be meaningful.

 Stan requires a description of the basic ingredients of Bayesian inference (i.e., the model, likelihood, priors, and data) and returns samples from the posterior distribution of the parameters.
-The user specifies these ingredients in separate code blocks called  `model`, `parameters`, and `data`.
+The user specifies these ingredients in separate code blocks called  `model` (lines 37–45), `parameters` (lines 14–20), and `data` (lines 1–8).
 Stan code is passed in via a character string or a plain-text `.stan` file, which is compiled down to C++ when the computation happens.
 Results are returned to the interface as objects.